Skip to Content

 Directions to the Philosopher’s Path

-On day 6 of our 7-day Kyoto itinerary with kids, we planned to hike up to the temple complex on the mountain behind the Daigoji Buddist temple.
+On day 6 of our 7-day Kyoto itinerary with kids, we planned to hike up to the temple complex on the mountain behind the Daigoji Buddhist temple.

 The Daigoji hike was one of the hardest Kyoto hikes on our trip.
 The trail starts out as mostly steps then turns into switchbacks.
 There were plenty of benches (or fallen over trees) to stop at along the way for a rest.

-A father carries his toddler in a backpack carrier while hiking in Kyoto on the Daigoji trail
+Dan Brewer carries his toddler in a backpack carrier while hiking in Kyoto on the Daigoji trail.

 Directions to the Daigoji Temple Hike